RotherOSS/doc-otobo-installation/content/installation-docker.rst

 3. Configure the password for the database admin user
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Change the following value inside the *.env* file:
+Change the following setting inside the *.env* file:

 ``OTOBO_DB_ROOT_PASSWORD``
 The password for the database admin user may be chosen freely.
 The database admin user creates the database user **otobo**